polca/unfold/README.md

 Publicly share data packages that allow reproducing LCA databases based on licensed data.

+If you use this software, please cite our article as follows:

+Sacchi, R., (2023). unfold: removing the barriers to sharing and reproducing prospective life-cycle assessment databases.
+Journal of Open Source Software, 8(83), 5198, https://doi.org/10.21105/joss.05198

 ## What does `unfold` do?

 ``unfold`` is a Python package that allows "folding" and "unfolding"